yoannmoinet/generator-libstart/README.md

 ├ bower.json
 │
 └─── bin               // Helpers for npm scripts
-|    ├ changelog.js    // Is run with 'npm run-script changelog'
+|    ├ changelog.js    // Is run with 'npm run changelog'
 |    └ bowerSync.js    // Is run with 'npm postversion'
 |
 └─── src